MicrosoftDocs/visualstudio-docs/docs/containers/troubleshooting-docker-errors.md

 1. Expand **Local Users and Groups**, and choose **Groups**.
 1. Find the **docker-users** group, right-click and choose **Add to group**.
 1. Add your user account or accounts.
-1. Log out and log back in again for these changes to take effect.
+1. Sign out and sign back in again for these changes to take effect.

 You can also use the `net localgroup` command at the Administrator command prompt to add users to specific groups.